-When covered healthcare services are provided outside of Hawaii by non-participating healthcare providers, the amount you pay for such services will generally be based on either the Host Blue's non-participating healthcare provider local payment or the pricing arrangements required by applicable state law.
-In these situations, you will be liable for the difference between the amount the non-participating bills and the payment we will make for the covered services as set forth in this paragraph.
+When covered healthcare services are provided outside of our service area by non-participating providers, the amount you pay for such services will normally be based on either the Host Blue's non-participating provider local payment or the pricing arrangements required by applicable state law.
+In these situations, you may be responsible for the difference between the amount that the non-participating provider bills and the payment we will make for the covered healthcare services as set forth in this paragraph.
+Federal or state law, as applicable, will govern payments for out-of-network emergency services.